 Once ELs attain English proficiency as defined in the state's reclassification procedure, they must be reclassified as former ELs.
 The academic progress of former ELs will be actively monitored by district personnel for a period of two (2) years after reclassification.
-The LEA will also report to the PDE the progress of ELs reclassified for an additional 2 years.
+The LEA will also report the progress of ELs reclassified for an additional 2 years to PDE.